EMFlow: Data Imputation in Latent Space via EM and Deep Flow Models: Hyperparameter Robustness

-There are two most important two hyperparameters specific to EMFlow.
-One is the power index $\gamma$ in the step size schedule of online EM (see Eq. \eqref{eq:step_size}), while the other is the strength of the reconstruction error $\alpha$ in the objective (see Eq. \eqref{eq:loss2}).
+EMFlow has a relatively simpler architecture than GAN-based models, and there are just two most important two hyperparameters specific to it.
+One is the power index $\gamma$ in the step size schedule of online EM (see \eqref{eq:step_size}), while the other is the strength of the reconstruction error $\alpha$ in the objective (see \eqref{eq:loss2}).
 From our extensive experiments, $\gamma \in [0.6, 0.9]$ often leads to consistent results.
-On the other hand, a practical guide for choosing $\alpha$ is to make the magnitudes of first and second term of Eq. \eqref{eq:loss2} don't differ too much.
+On the other hand, a practical guide for choosing $\alpha$ is to make the magnitudes of first and second term of \eqref{eq:loss2} don't differ too much.

 Figure \ref{fig:uci_hyper} shows RMSE on the test set of Online News Popularity dataset versus different values of $\gamma$ and $\alpha$, while all other hyperparameters are kept fixed.
-The RMSEs in all configurations are well below that obtained by MCFlow, and its fluctuation is almost negligible.
+The RMSEs in all configurations are well below that obtained by MCFlow, and their fluctuations are almost negligible.